 It’s great to have a lot of toys for your kids to play with.
 However, if there are too many toys in a small space that aren’t organized into bins, onto bookshelves or in cabinets, you might find that they aren’t played with as often or for as long as you would have anticipated.

-Although it can be a great idea to get your kids involved in the decluttering process, not all kids are as eager as others to say goodbye to an old toy – especially if they haven’t seen it in a while.
+Although it can be great to get your kids involved in the decluttering process, not all kids are as eager as others to say goodbye to an old toy – especially if they haven’t seen it in a while.

 The novelty of finding an old toy, even if it’s a toy that they have outgrown, can easily overwhelm any sense of reason when it comes to getting rid of it.
 So if this sounds like your child(ren), go ahead and do the main decluttering without them, and bring them in on the organization, instead.